 Running PCCI Cares with MBT Shoes

-I’ve been running for more than 7 years now, but it’s the first time I heard about the brand MBT, so when the company approached me and asked me to review a pair of their running shoes, I was very eager to know what makes this running shoe brand different from others.
+I’ve been running for more than 7 years now, but it’s the first time I heard about the brand MBT… So when the company approached me and asked me to review their running shoes, I was very eager to know what makes this running shoe brand different from others.

 About the Brand

 Invented in Switzerland with the study of biomechanics and natural stability, MBT stands for Masai Barefoot Technology and has been in the industry since the early 1990s.

 Apparently, MBT as a brand has been in the country for a couple of years now, known for their unique MBT® sole that imitates walking on soft, uneven surfaces, the technology claims that it can help tone your body, improve posture and ease back pain.
 The shoe is designed with a curved outsole that mimics a rocking motion of foot walking on soft surfaces.

 I was given the road test the MBT Speed17.
 When I wore them, it feels like i’m standing on a rocking chair, for a moment I thought I was going to fall backwards.
 The outsole feels really soft, and while walking around, you can immediately feel the cushioning and support of the MBT shoes.

 I took the chance to test the MBT Speed17 at the PCCI Cares Run last Sunday in McKinley West, decided to go for a 10K distance to see how it performs, I was quite cautious about not going longer than 10K since it’s the first time i’m going to run with it.

 Chiqui (my running buddy) and I took it slow for the first few kilometers as I was trying to feel the shoes… the curved outsole don’t feel as curved anymore and is actually helping in a smoother transition, I don’t feel the weight of the shoes as well (which is good, because I personally prefer very lightweight shoes).